Nadine Gelineau: The MuseBox

 In 2006, Gelineau founded her own artist development company, The MuseBox, in New York City.
 The organization went on to work with over 200 acts, with offices in Los Angeles, New York, Chicago, Toronto, Minneapolis, and Ottawa.
 Its focus was on developing the careers of emerging artists as well as assisting a small roster of legendary acts.
 Clients included The Human League, Echo & The Bunnymen, and Röyksopp.
 In 2010 The MuseBox merged with NYC-based Magnum PR to offer both music and lifestyle branding services.
 Gelineau relocated the company's headquarters to Los Angeles in 2012.

 Personal life

+Nadine was born and raised in Ottawa, Ontario, Canada.

-Gelineau became a vegetarian as a teenager and was an advocate for animal welfare throughout her life.
+Nadine became a vegetarian as a teenager and was an advocate for animal welfare throughout her life.
 She was closely involved with the No Kill Los Angeles animal shelter, being one of the organizations most involved volunteers, spending hundreds of hours a year walking dogs and assisting in other capacities.
 Her own cat was named after the electronic rock group Le Tigre.

 Death

-Gelineau passed away in a hospital in Los Angeles, California, five months after being diagnosed with stage four lung cancer.
+On April 7, 2016, Nadine died in a hospital in Los Angeles, California, five months after being diagnosed with stage four lung cancer.
 Following her diagnosis, over $65,000 to assist with medical bills had been quickly crowdfunded by close to 600 of her friends, family, associates, and artists.
 Upon her passing tributes were posted by a wide array of music industry personnel and musicians, many celebrating her uniqueness and liveliness.